 § 39-27-8.
 Testing, certification, and enforcement.

-(a) The manufacturers of products covered by the chapter shall test samples of their products in accordance with the test procedures adopted pursuant to this chapter or those specified in the State Building Code.
-The chief of energy and community services, in consultation with the state building commissioner, shall adopt test procedures for determining the energy efficiency of the products covered by § 39-27-4 if such procedures are not provided for in this section, and § 39-27-5 of this chapter or in the State Building Code, except that the test procedure for:
+(a) The manufacturers of products covered by the chapter shall test samples of their products in accordance with the test procedures adopted pursuant to this chapter or those specified in the state building code.
+The chief of energy and community services, in consultation with the state building commissioner, shall adopt test procedures for determining the energy efficiency of the products covered by § 39-27-4 if the procedures are not provided for in this section, and § 39-27-5 or in the state building code, except that the test procedure for:

 (1) Automatic commercial icemakers shall be the test standard specified by the Air Conditioning and Refrigeration Institute Standard 810-2003, as in effect on January 1, 2005;

 (2) Bottle-type water dispensers shall be measured in accordance with the test criteria contained in version 1 of the U.S. Environmental Protection Agency's "Energy Star Program/Requirement for Bottled Water Coolers," except units with an integral, automatic timer shall not be tested using Section D, "Timer Usage," of the test criteria;

 (3) Commercial hot food holding cabinets shall be the "idle energy rate-dry test" on ASTM F2140-01, "Standard Test Method for Performance of Hot Food Holding Cabinets" published by ASTM International Interior volume and shall be measured in accordance with the method shown in the U.S. Commercial Hot Food Holding Cabinets as in effect on August 15, 2003; and

 (4) Residential furnaces and boilers AFUE shall be measured in accordance with the federal test method for measuring the energy consumption of furnaces and boilers contained in Appendix N to subpart B of part 430, title 10, Code of Federal Regulations.